Request your absentee ballot

 Step 3: Submit your ballot.
 Your completed absentee ballot must be received by your city/township clerk by 8 pm on Election Day in order to be counted.
 Since the mail can take some time, you should drop your ballot in the mail at least 2 weeks before the election you wish to vote in.

-You may have received an Absent Voter Ballot Application in the mail from your clerk, a campaign or a civic engagement organization.
-If you didn’t, call your city/township clerk and ask to have an application mailed to you.
+You can download the absentee ballot application here or call your city/township clerk and ask to have an application mailed to you.

 You can track the status of your absentee ballot application and your ballot at michigan.gov/vote.
 Enter your information to see when: